Machiry/DebloatingTestSuite/README.md

 - `suite` = defines the test suite to run on the given executable.
 - `included` and `excluded` = use either or both to specifically define what features are expected to pass or fail.
 The exact features and tests available depend on what test suite you are running.
+The pseudo-feature `all` is recognized, and automatically refers to all available features of a given test suite, so `included = all` could be used for example.
+  If both `included` and `excluded` are used together, then the excluded features are removed from the inclusive list in that order.
 - `output` = the place to put the output from running the test suite.
 By default, test output data is simply output to the terminal, but if this key is set to a file path, all output will be redirected to the file